 Over 80% of Executive respondents said they would prefer to continue working in a completely remote environment or in a hybrid model with some days in the office and some days working from home.
 In general, executives were apprehensive about returning to an office setting, citing safety concerns around COVID exposure at the office and greater productivity working from home.

 More than 53% of respondents identified challenges balancing work and personal life while working from home.
 However, more than 45% said that working remotely has heightened collaboration between their colleagues.

 89% of CHRO respondents said the ability to promote culture is their greatest concern related to their remote workforce.
 This was a smaller concern for executives, with fewer than 1/3 of workers (executives) who responded stating they feel less engaged with peers (32%), subordinates (27%), superiors (24%), or customers (31%) since the pandemic.

 More than half of respondents in the current survey said they have or would consider making a career move, vs just 36% in the Spring of 2020 as the pandemic was starting to ramp up.
 And 56% of executives responding to the current survey say they would accept a job without meeting the manager or experiencing the workplace environment, which is on par with 2020 results.

 Some hesitation around relocation exists with 66% stating they would prefer not to relocate, however, most indicated that their decision had little or nothing to do with concerns related to the pandemic.
-These current results show an increase over 2020 results in those willing to relocate as well as a significant decrease in pandemic-cited concerns.
+These current results show only a slight increase over 2020 results in those willing to relocate but fewer respondents cited the pandemic-related concerns in their rationale.

 Of the human resource professionals who responded to our survey, 40% said they anticipate at least a quarter of their workforce to permanently work remotely post-pandemic, an increase of 12% from the 2020 survey.